WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 NOTE: If you think your baby has an allergic reaction ensure you stop giving that food and seek expert advice.

+Continue breastfeeding or using infant formulas whilst introducing foods.
+There are many nutritional considerations when babies hit the 6-month milestone.
 Start with toddler-friendly iron-fortified cereals softened in breast milk or formula, vegetables, fruit, meats, fish, cooked tofu etc. Start with 1-2 different foods initially so your baby can explore the tastes and textures.

 When introducing solids to your baby you can start with as little as 1-2 teaspoons of soft pureed foods and increase gradually to 1-2 tablespoons.
 As your baby gets used and more accustomed to a type of food add a different food offering a variety of foods and flavours.
 Around the 8 months mark, it’s common for your baby to be eating 1-2 meals per day.
+Always consult with a trusted health professional before making changes to your baby’s diet.

-My Baby Organics offers a range of organic baby food options that are ready-to-eat meal options.
+My Baby Organics offers a range of 100% organic, plant-based baby food options that are frozen and ready-to-eat.
+Le Puree is also organic, providing allergen-free, dairy-free, non-GMO meals for babies and toddlers.